pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 [tab version="v3.0 Snap"]
 To install MAAS 3.0 from a snap:

+1. Check the [MAAS installation requirements](/t/maas-installation-requirements/6233) to make sure that your hardware will support MAAS.

-1. Enter the following command:
+2. Enter the following command:

 ```nohighlight
 sudo snap install --channel=3.0 maas
 ```

-2. Enter your user password.
+3. Enter your user password.

 The snap will download and install from the 3.0 channel.
 [/tab]